 In the interest of promoting student and community safety, school officials may from time to time conduct searches.
-Such searches are conducted without a warrant and as permitted by law.
+Lockers and other areas at Kairos are the property of Kairos and as such students have no reasonable expectation of privacy.
+Any sustancheswill be conducted without a warrant and as permitted by law.

 - Administrators, teachers, and other professional personnel may question a student regarding the student's own conduct or the conduct of other students.
-In the context of school discipline, students have no claim to the right not to incriminate themselves. - Students will be free from unreasonable searches and seizures by school officials.
-School officials may search a student's outer clothing, pockets, or property by establishing reasonable cause or securing the student's voluntary consent.
-No Kairos employee or volunteer shall perform a strip search of any student. - A search is reasonable if (1) the school official has a reasonable suspicion that the search will uncover evidence of a rule or criminal violation and (2) the scope of the search is reasonably related to the circumstances justifying the search, such as the extent of the search, the objectives of the search, the age and sex of the student, and the nature of the infraction.
+School officials may search a student's outer clothing, pockets, or property based on an individualized suspicion or securing the student's voluntary consent.
+No Kairos employee or volunteer shall perform a strip search of any student. - Asearch is reasonable if (1) the school official has a reasonable suspicion that the search will uncover evidence of a rule or criminal violation and (2) the scope of the search is reasonably related to the circumstances justifying the search, such as the intrusiveness of the search, extent of the search, the objectives of the search, the age and sex of the student, and the nature of the infraction.